-The pharmacy was located adjacent to a GP practice.
+The pharmacy was located in a residential area.
 A spacious retail area led to a healthcare counter, and through to an appropriately sized dispensary.
-To the rear of the dispensary was a room housing small kitchen, office space and two CD cabinets.
+To the rear of the dispensary was a room used as office space.
 A consultation room was available on the shop floor.
 The room was soundproof and conversations could not be overheard.
-The consultation room was locked when not in use but no confidential information was stored in the consultation room.
-A large basement room was used to store excess stock and consumables such as dispensing bottles and boxes.
-It was also fitted out with a dispensing bench to allow for the preparation of multi-compartment compliance aids.
-There was also a staff room and a lavatory in the basement.
+The consultation room could not be locked but no confidential information was stored in the consultation room.
+The ground floor of the adjacent building was used to store excess stock and consumables such as dispensing bottles and boxes.
+It also housed staff facilities and an office.

 The main dispensary was of an adequate size with enough bench space for the assembly of prescriptions.
 There was a dedicated area for checking.
-Medicines were stored on the shelves in a generic and alphabetical manner.
-Shelves would be cleaned when the date checking was carried out.
+Medicines were stored in drawers and on shelves alphabetically.
+Shelves and drawers would be cleaned when the date checking was carried out.
 The ambient temperature was suitable for the storage of medicines.
 The lighting throughout the store was appropriate for the delivery of pharmacy services.
 Cleaning was undertaken by pharmacy staff and the pharmacy was clean on the day of the inspection.
-The benches were generally clear of clutter, although the office space was a little untidy.
+The benches were generally clear of clutter.